LCR-BCCRC/lcr-modules/README.md

 ### Renaming columns

-If you already have a file with this information but using different column names, you can use the `load_samples()` function in `modutils` to rename your columns.
+If you already have a file with this information but using different column names, you can use the `load_samples()` function in `oncopipe` to rename your columns.
 For example, if you use `sample` and `patient` as the column headers for your sample and patient IDs, you can rename them as follows:

 ```python
 md.load_samples("samples.tsv", sample_id="sample", patient_id="patient")